Student Book Collecting Contest

 3rd Prize: $150

-The 1st prize winner will also be eligible for the $2,500 national prize awarded by the National Collegiate Book Collecting Contest, sponsored by the Antiquarian Booksellers Association of America (ABAA), the Fellowship of American Bibliophilic Societies (FABS) and the Center for the Book and the Rare Books and Special Collections Division.
+All prize winners will also be eligible for the $2,500 national prize awarded by the National Collegiate Book Collecting Contest, sponsored by the Antiquarian Booksellers Association of America (ABAA), the Fellowship of American Bibliophilic Societies (FABS) and the Center for the Book and the Rare Books and Special Collections Division.
 (See the National Collegiate Book Collecting website for more information.)

 Winners will be given the opportunity to curate a small exhibition of their collections in the Goucher College Library.

 A collection consists of items that a student has come to own as a consequence of developing a particular interest, which may be academic or not.
 A collection should reflect a clearly defined unifying theme or interest.
 It may incorporate ephemera, maps, prints, autograph material as well as books, either hard cover or paperback, as long as they are germane to the collection's focus.
 All items of the collection must be in physical format.
 How well a collection reflects the collector's intent is more significant than either the number of items or the monetary value of the collection.

 View examples of winning submissions (PDF) available in Goucher College's institutional repository, eScholarship@Goucher.

 Applications for the prize must include the following:

 - A 2-4 page essay describing how and why the collection as a whole was assembled.

 - An annotated bibliography of at least twenty representative items from the collection.
 The annotations should reflect the importance of each item to the collection as a whole.

 - An annotated "wish list" of at least ten other book titles that you would like to add in the future to complete or enhance your existing collection.